braze-inc/braze-docs/_docs/_hidden/wip_partnerships/lexer/lexer.md

 # Lexer

 > Built for retail from the beginning, we know that the fastest path to customer centricity is making data accessible to all teams.
-So we combine powerful data enrichment with the most intuitive tools and expert advisory, making understanding and delighting your customers at every interaction a reality today. www.lexer.io
+So we combine powerful data enrichment with the most intuitive tools and expert advisory, making understanding and delighting your customers at every interaction a reality today.
+[Learn more.][6]

 Lexer and Braze are changing retail by unlocking one of the most vital business assets: customer data.
 Together helping marketers know their customers, inspiring them to create the experiences that grow sales.